December, 2024

 Visiting Pashupatinath Temple (traditional Cremation Ceremony)

 We went, with a tour guide, to the iconic Pashupatinath Temple, one of the holiest Hindu temples dedicated to Lord Shiva.
 Located along the Bagmati River, the temple complex is a spiritual hub that attracts pilgrims and visitors from around the world.
-We witnessed a traditional cremation ceremony, that offered us profound insights into Nepali culture and spirituality.
+We witnessed a traditional cremation ceremony, which we watched from across the river, and which gave us profound insights into Nepalese culture and spirituality.
+Read more about this ceremony in the Photo box below.

 I (Sandra) was persuaded to have a dot or “bindi” put on my forehead.
 In Nepal, especially within the Hindu and Buddhist traditions, a dot is often worn on the forehead, also called a "bindi".
 This dot has different meanings depending on the context.
 For Hindus, the bindi often symbolizes the "third eye", a spiritual center that represents wisdom and insight.